Year of Africa

-1960 is referred to as the Year of Africa because of a series of events that took place during the year—mainly the independence of seventeen African nations—that highlighted the growing Pan-African sentiments in the continent.
+The Year of Africa refers to a series of events that took place during the year 1960—mainly the independence of seventeen African nations—that highlighted the growing pan-African sentiments in the continent.
 The year brought about the culmination of African independence movements and the subsequent emergence of Africa as a major force in the United Nations.
 These rapid political developments led to speculation and hope about the future of Africa as a whole; yet at the same time, the continent was beginning to face the realities of post-colonial violence.
 This year also saw the beginning of armed opposition to South African apartheid government, with political ramifications across Africa and around the world.
-During the year, all colonies of French West Africa and French Equatorial Africa became independent.
+During the year, 17 colonies became independent, including 14 colonies from the French colonial empire, 2 from the British Empire and 1 from Belgium.

 Origin

 O. H. Morris of the British Ministry of Colonies predicted in early January that "1960 will be a year of Africa".
 The phrase "year of Africa" was also used by Ralph Bunche on 16 February 1960.
 Bunche anticipated that many states would achieve independence in that year due to the "well nigh explosive rapidity with which the peoples of Africa in all sectors are emerging from colonialism."
 The concept of a "Year of Africa" drew international media attention.

 The mythology of the year was also influenced by the "Wind of Change" speech, delivered on 3 February 1960 by Harold Macmillan.
 Speaking in Cape Town, Macmillan acknowledged that imperial powers would have difficulty continuing to control their colonies.
 The speech represented an admission by Britain's political elite that the British Empire was over and could not be maintained.
 This inspired a reaction from the Empire Loyalist wing of the Conservative Party; see Conservative Monday Club.
 Africans also reacted.
 In the words of Guinean Foreign Minister Caba Sory: